Disclosure: if you purchase through any links on this web page, I earn referral fees from partners. These fees do not influence my recommendations.

 Additional Services and Freebies

-Hostinger issues a free domain voucher for one year to new users.
-The type of domain extension you choose depends on your plan:
+Hostinger issues a free domain voucher for one year to new users, as long as you get an annual or longer plan.

 After the first free year, Hostinger’s standard domain renewal annual prices apply: